navelpluisje/reapinger-bcf2000/docs/install.md

 ---

+## Emulation Mode

+The Behringer BCF2000 needs to be in MCU mode to function with these files.
+MCU mode can be entered by following the next steps

+* Power of the BCF2000
+* Hold down the second button of the top row (Row under the encoders)
+* While holding down the button, power up the BCF2000

+You should be in MCU mode now.

+>There's also a video on this on [ReaperBlog](https://reaperblog.net/2015/04/behringer-bcf2000-basic-setup-in-reaper/).
+Jon tells you exactly how to do so.

 ## Copy the files

-If you are here and want to install these files, I presume you already did teh steps for installimng CSI.
+If you are here and want to install these files, I presume you already did the steps for installimng CSI.
 If not, [install CSI first](https://github.com/malcolmgroves/reaper_csi/wiki/Installation).
-For now stop at step 5.
+For now stop after step 5.
 We will pick up later from here

 Here the steps for instaling Reapinger BCF2000: